Jaguar I-Pace range, battery & charging

 The Jaguar does come with a three-pin plug that would allow you to charge it using your standard domestic socket at home, but it’ll take over 24 hours to charge the I-Pace to 80% using that method.
 Any electric car with a very large battery, like the Jaguar’s 90kWh unit, will take days to charge from a domestic plug, ruling out their viability if you don’t have access to a fast-charging point.

 The battery in the I-Pace is covered by an eight-year/100,000-mile warranty, and will be replaced by Jaguar if the battery performance (essentially the maximum range of the vehicle) drops by more than 30% in the first eight years.
-Otherwise, Jaguar’s standard three-year/unlimited-mileage warranty applies to the I-Pace.
+Otherwise, Jaguar’s standard three-year/unlimited-mileage warranty applies.
 Tesla covers all its cars with a four-year/50,000-mile warranty, while its battery warranty is eight years/unlimited mileage.

 In This Review

 - 1VerdictThe Jaguar I-Pace is the first electric executive SUV to match long range to big desirability and truly entertaining handling

 - 2Range, battery & charging - currently readingThe Jaguar I-Pace has an impressive official range, but real-world range isn't much better than you'll see in its rivals

 - 3Running costsThe Jaguar I-Pace is expensive to buy, but still very competitive with its rivals on purchase and running costs

 - 4Electric motor, drive & performanceThe Jaguar I-Pace is the best-handling pure electric car you can buy, short of the more expensive Porsche Taycan